 Hummus is to arabs what pizza and pasta is to Italians.
 You wouldn’t as an arab for an authentic lasagna recipe, would you?
 I feel like Hummus has gotten super popular the past few years.
 I mean, what’s not to love?
 It’s absolutely delicious, and is good with literally everything.
 And it’s good for ya.
 But, I’m really sick of seeing the variations of it.
 I get that all these brands of store bought hummus aren’t authentic so sometimes they’re not smooth or they just taste funny.
 But I’ve seen chocolate hummus.
 I’ve seen freaking apple pie hummus.
 Come on now.

 So I’m here to show you how to make an authentic hummus.
 The real deal.
 It’s so creamy.
 So smooth.
 So perfectly balanced.
+So Palestinian.
 And the best part, I have exact measurements for you.
 All the details down below!Print

 The only Hummus you’ll ever need.
 An authentic recipe that’s so smooth and creamy.
 And the flavor is PERFECT.
 Plus, the recipe is exact!